guardrails-ai/ban_list/README.md

 )

 guard.validate("Hello world!
-I really like Python.")  # Validator passes guard.validate("I am working on a project with the code name a t h e n a")  # Validator fails
+I really like Python.")  # Validator passes guard.validate("I am working on a project with the code name A T H E N A")  # Validator fails
 ```

 **`__init__(self, on_fail="noop")`**